jbertoni/BuddyPool/README.md

 As part of this approach, BuddyPool does not contain any unsafe code.
 It uses Vec structures with integers to implement linked lists.

+See the main.rs file for a sample program.
+It can be run with "cargo run".